trln/solrtasks/README.md

 Rake tasks are automatically made available to a Rails application that uses this gem.
 For other kinds of application in which you want to access the tasks, try these [instructions from Andy Atkinson](http://andyatkinson.com/blog/2014/06/23/sharing-rake-tasks-in-gems).
 Once you've got the tasks loading, you can view them via `rake --tasks` (or `bundle exec rake --tasks`) -- they are in the `solrtask` namespace.

+When used in Rails, the rake tasks will look in `$RAILS_ROOT/config/solrtask.yml` for a configuration file.
+Outside of Rails, the environment variable `SOLRTASK_CONFIG` will be used, with `solrtask.yml` in the working directory used as a fallback.

 ### Library